Selinda Explorers is an exclusive old-style tented camp in the Kwando-Linyanti area in Botswana.

 Guests will arrive at the Explorers Camp from Selinda Airstrip by way of a 50-minute game drive into camp.
 While both day and night game drives are offered, the main focus here is primarily on walking and canoeing activities.

-By focusing on walking and canoeing activities guests are given the opportunity to appreciate the smaller things only seen outside a vehicle.
+By focusing on walking and canoeing activities, as well as day and night 4WD game drives, guests are given the opportunity to appreciate the smaller things only seen outside a vehicle.
 The birding along the spillway is very good.
 Or for those who would like to have a go at fishing, a rod and reel are available to use.

 The main area of Selinda Explorers is an open-sided semi-permanent tent, which includes a dining area and lounge decorated with furnishings from Zanzibar and the east.
 Meals are taken either in the dining area or under the stars and cooked over an open fire.
 In the evenings paraffin lanterns and the campfire create a very striking atmosphere, lighting the main area in camp.